 Tell us a little about yourself (educational background, research interests, etc.)

-- Teaching Certificate, Biology & Physical Education, Warner Pacific College, 1999
+- Teaching Certificate, Biology and Physical Education, Warner Pacific University, 1999

-- M.S., Exercise & Movement Science: Sports Medicine, University of Oregon, 1998
+- M.S., Exercise and Movement Science: Sports Medicine, University of Oregon, 1998

-- B.S., Health & Human Performance: Athletic Training, George Fox University, 1993
+- B.S., Health and Human Performance: Athletic Training, George Fox University, 1993

 Honors and Awards